Master of Public Health

 Credits 4

-Introduces principles of program development and evaluation.
-Development of a health promotion and education program with an evaluation component for community groups.
-Major topics includes: community needs and assets assessment; program planning, implementation and evaluation of a program.
+This course introduces principles of program development and evaluation.
+Students examine the development of a health promotion and education program with an evaluation component for community groups.
+Major topics include community needs and assets assessment, program planning, implementation and evaluation of a program.

 ND 512: Assessment of Nutritional Status